addyosmani/backbone-fundamentals/README.md

 ]);
 ```

-In addition, we're able to bind a 'change' event to listen for changes to models in the collection.
+In addition, we're able to bind a `change` event to listen for changes to models in the collection.

 ```javascript
 PhotoCollection.bind("change:title", function(){